Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Bottom-Line: A traditional mountaineering boot that’s just stiff and warm enough for low-grade ice climbing.

-Single ice climbing boots offer the least warmth, but models like the Nepal Cube and Mont Blanc Pro pack plenty of insulation for winter mountaineering or most ice routes in the lower 48 and cost far less than doubles.
+Single models, on the other hand, are generally a lighter and more flexible boot.
+They have less insulation and tend to have less rigid soles that allow you to walk further without discomfort.
+You’ll also be able to use them for summer summit bids and general mountaineering.
+Models like the Nepal Cube and Mont Blanc Pro pack plenty of insulation for winter mountaineering or most ice routes in the lower 48 and cost far less than doubles.

 View of resting feet wearing ice boots at the top of a snowy mountain